elizabethgarza/Spanish-Diacriticizer/README.md

 Once you clone this repo, you will be able to do two things:

-  1.  diacriticize Spanish texts based on the two models that have been made available on this repo.
+  1.  diacriticize Spanish texts based on the trained model that is already available in this repo.
   2.  use your own Spanish data to train and evaluate your own model.

 ## Background